ibm-cloud-docs/cephaas/host_mapping.md

 3. From the options menu, click **Map volumes**.
 4. Select one or more volumes that you want to map to the host.

-    Volumes in pending state and already mapped volumes will not be listed in the table.
+    Volumes in pending state and already mapped volumes are not listed in the table.
     {: note}

 5. Click **Map**.